- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 A SIN doesn’t give IEC work permit holders access to health benefits

-The SIN is often used to apply for benefits and services from government programs.
-However, as an IEC work permit holder, you have the right to work in Canada but you are not covered by the provincial/territorial health care systems.
-Basically, if you need medical care, you have to pay for it.
+The SIN is often used by Canadian citizens to apply for benefits and services from government programs.
+As an IEC work permit holder, you have the right to work in Canada but you are not automatically covered by the provincial/territorial health care systems.
+Basically, if you need medical care, you have to be prepared to pay for it.

 Applying for a SIN as a temporary resident